infosys-vietnam-book/infosys-vietnam-book.github.io/format.md

 - Access [EasyChair]() to upload your abstract

 ### Chapter submission
-Upon acceptance of the abstract, further instructions for submission guidelines according to the Springer will be communicated.
+Upon acceptance of the abstract, further instructions for submission guidelines will be communicated.